moxin-org/moly/README.md

 > ERROR cargo_packager::cli: Error running create-dmg script: File exists (os error 17)
 > ```
 >
-> then open Finder and unmount any Moxin-related disk images, then try the above `cargo packager` command again.
+> then open Finder and unmount any Moly-related disk images, then try the above `cargo packager` command again.

 > [!TIP]
 > If you receive an error like so: